 When it comes to evaluating treatment response in mesothelioma, functional imaging techniques may do a better job than standard imaging.
 That is the word from a team of UK researchers who compared different types of imaging techniques in the evaluation of pleural mesothelioma patients for an article in the journal Lung Cancer.
 Imaging Techniques for Mesothelioma Tumors Functional imaging, which includes techniques like positron emission tomography (PET), dynamic contrast-enhanced MRI, and diffusion-weighted MRI, are designed to tell doctors more than just the size or shape of the mesothelioma tumor.
 By using certain kinds of injectable tracers, these imaging studies reveal important information about cellular processes like metabolism, which is typically higher in mesothelioma cells than it is in normal cells.
 “By … Continue reading Best Tools for Measuring Mesothelioma Treatment Response

 A mutation of the BAP1 gene may not be the only reason mesothelioma can sometimes run in families.
 A more complex genetic picture may also help explain why some asbestos-exposed workers get the disease and some do not.
 Exposure to asbestos is the number one cause of malignant mesothelioma, an aggressive cancer that starts on the membranes that surround internal organs.
-But only a tiny … Continue reading Could Other Gene Mutations Be Behind Mesothelioma?
+But only a tiny percentage of people exposed to asbestos – many of whom were construction workers, asbestos plant employees, or veterans – ever contract mesothelioma.
+Past studies have explained the disparity, in part, by showing that a mutation on the BAP1 gene appears to make some people more susceptible to the damaging effects of asbestos.
+But a new … Continue reading Could Other Gene Mutations Be Behind Mesothelioma?